gboduljak/mcc/README.md

 ### [Syntax Analysis](src/Parser)

-Prior to the syntax analysis, we have manually rewritten the grammar to remove ambiguity by stratifying expression productions into precedence levels.
-We have also factored the grammar where it improved readability.
+Prior to the syntax analysis, we manually rewrote the grammar to remove ambiguity.
+This is done by stratifying expression productions into precedence levels.
+We also factored the grammar where it improved readability.
 You can find grammars [here](./grammar).

 From theoretical standpoint, every parser we implemented is a predictive LL(K) recursive descent.